-- Initial Disclosure takes place at the stage that a party files and serves its Particulars of Claim or Defence.
-It is intended to be a light-touch first step, with a cap of 1,000 pages or 200 documents (whichever is the larger).
+▶ Initial Disclosure takes place at the stage that a party files and serves its Particulars of Claim or Defence.
+It is intended to be a light-touch first step, with a cap of 1,000 pages or 200 documents (whichever is the larger or such higher but reasonable figure as the parties may agree).
 There is no requirement to undertake a search beyond any already undertaken.
 Initial Disclosure captures the key documents a party has relied upon in preparing its statement of case, and the key documents required to enable the other party to understand the claim or defence they have to meet.
 A list of the documents must be served with copies of the documents in electronic format (unless otherwise ordered or agreed).
-There are certain exceptions when Initial Disclosure will not be necessary. - Extended Disclosure must be considered after the Initial Disclosure stage.
-After reviewing the documents already disclosed, within 28 days the parties must state if they believe further disclosure is required.
+There are certain exceptions when Initial Disclosure will not be necessary.

+Extended Disclosure must be considered after the Initial Disclosure stage.
+Within 28 days of the final statement of case, the parties must state if they are likely to request further search-based Extended Disclosure (Models C, D or E below).
 Extended Disclosure will only be ordered where it is appropriate to fairly resolve an issue in the case.
 Extended Disclosure will usually take the form of one of the Disclosure Models, explained below.